Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 10. Prone Cable Row

-Prone cable rows, despite their name, are actually a vertical pulling movement.
+Prone cable rows, despite their name, are actually vertical pulling movements.
 They’re similar to the chest-supported cable row but can be performed without using a bench.

 The word “prone” refers to being in a facedown position.
 By doing cable rows this way, you remove your ability to cheat because you can’t use momentum to lift.
 This enables you to target the upper back muscles more effectively.